 |Fresh leeks in a market.|

 Leeks are available at their best during the spring season.
-However, they can be available fresh year around in most of the supermarkets.
+However, they can be available fresh year-round in most supermarkets.
 While buying, choose fresh organic leeks as they are rich in flavor and nutrition.
-Look for uniform, long, firm, ice-white stalks with healthy root bulb as it indicates of fresh farm produce.
+Look for uniform, long, firm, ice-white stalks with healthy root bulbs as they indicate fresh farm produce.

 Avoid stems with withered, yellow discolor tops.

-Once at home, wrap in a paper towel and place in the refrigerator where they stay fresh for up to a week or so.
+Once at home, wrap them in a paper towel and place them in the refrigerator where they stay fresh for up to a week or so.

-Leeks impart mellow, sweet onion-flavor to the dishes they added to.
+Leeks impart a mellow, sweet onion flavor to the dishes they add to.
 They exude less pungency than garlic or onions.
 Although used sparingly outside the European continent, their delicate stems have recently found favor among Far-East Asian and Mediterranean cuisine.

 To prepare; remove its lush top greens.
-Similarly, trim away lower root end.
+Similarly, trim away the lower root end.
 In a large bowl of water, swish the stalk gently to remove any surface grit, sand, and soil.
 Drain and mop dry using a paper towel.

 Peel their outer layers by hand.
-You may want to cut them into rings, slice lengthwise or in squares using knife depending on recipes to prepare.
+You may want to cut them into rings, slice lengthwise, or in squares using a knife depending on the recipes to prepare.

 Here are some serving tips: